GavinHuttley/tib/source/seqcomp/motif_finding.rst

 - if the training data is limited, we need to handle zero counts which may introduce bias
 - we assume bases in a sequence are independent of each other

-..
-[1] a probabilistic model is one where a specific outcome is quantified via explicit probability calculation
-..
-[2] *Sandelin et al (2004).
-JASPAR: an open-access database for eukaryotic transcription factor binding profiles.
-Nucleic Acids Research, 32(90001), 91D–94*
-..
-[3] When sample sizes are large, the effect of adding a pseudo-count is small.